-Those hipper than me would have already known that the Allman Brothers likely did not learn the song from Willie McTell; the Allmans took it almost note for note from a much more electrified 1967 cover and re-work by the New York City born and Massachusetts raised musician Taj Mahal as it appeared on his debut album, including slide guitar parts similar to Duane’s by the Native American guitarist Jesse Ed Davis.
+Those hipper than me would have already known that the Allman Brothers likely did not learn the song from Willie McTell; the Allmans took it almost note for note from a much more electrified 1967 cover and re-work by the New York City born and Massachusetts raised musician Taj Mahal as it appeared on his debut album, including slide guitar parts similar to Duane Allman’s by the Native American guitarist Jesse Ed Davis.
 Musicians should and do copy from each other; it is part of their art.
-Taj at age eighty is still touring and playing, as he did in this performance of the song revised again, from 2014.
+Taj is now eighty years old and is still touring and playing, as he did in this performance of the song revised again, from 2014.
 Give it time, it starts to cook after the first few bars.

 Statesboro GA (population 33,000) benefits from what I have seen to be the biggest predictor of municipal health in cities and towns in America, the presence of a college or university, in this case the 26,000 student Georgia Southern University.
 Gliding into the city at about sundown I found Eagle Creek Brewing Company.
 It’s Miller Time.